 I referred on the podcast to the over-the-top theatrics of the Lotus Sutra, and also that Nagarjuna’s “verses” were just that: verses meant to be memorized and sung.
 Well, here on youtube we have a recording of the Lotus Sutra (I have no idea how much of it; surely not the whole thing) memorized and […]

 This cheeseball video (which I refer to in the podcast as the source of my pronunciations of “Nagarjuna” and “Madhyamika”) reveals that Nagarjuna had a midwestern accent and some goofy iMovie effects at his disposal.
 He likes using the same font as Avatar, too.
 And is that a ney flute I hear?
 Hell, yeah!
 My […]

 Primarily discussing “Reasoning: The Sixty Stanzas” and “Emptiness: The Seventy Stanzas,” by the 2nd century Indian Buddhist Nagarjuna.
 Is the world of our experience ultimately real?
 If not, does it have something metaphysically basic underlying it?
 For Nagarjuna, the answers are “no” and “no… well… not that we can talk about.”
-Mark and Seth are joined by guest Erik Douglas.
+With guest Erik Douglas.

 End song: “Nothing in this World” by by Mark Lint.

 Having recorded our discussion on Buddhism but still feeling obligated here to plumb the depths of the web further for Freud-related material, I did a search for “Buddhist Psychotherapy” and came up with this site (part of “the complementary health information service at Metta.org.uk”) that demonstrates that, as Wes said, all of your talking cures […]